PKizzle/dns/cmd/atomdns/handlers/template/README.md

 - `.Msg` the complete message.
 - `.ResponseWriter` that holds all the data that can be extracted from the response writer.

-And the following functions (all functions start with a capitol letter):
+And the following functions (all functions start with a capital letter):

 - `Value(key string)` return the value for the key from the current context.
 This allows extracting any data other handlers have added to the context, such as the _geoip_ handler.